Wolff hurt by bad breaks, mistakes and DeChambeau at US Open

 Wolff was trying to become the youngest player since Bobby Jones in 1923 to win America’s championship.
 Instead, the reigning NCAA champion out of Oklahoma State ended up with his first runner-up finish — part of a two-man show that really was all about one guy, DeChambeau, by the end.

-The matchup was billed as a showdown between two players who, for the first three days at least, eschewed the normal U.S. Open doctrine — caring not about hitting fairways, and instead relying on their power and strength to gouge short shots out of the rough.
+The matchup was billed as a showdown between two players who, for the first three days at least, shunned the normal U.S. Open doctrine — caring not as much about hitting fairways, and instead feeling perfectly comfortable relying on their power and strength to gouge short shots out of the rough.

 The funny thing: Wolff hit two fairways to open the day and three fairways over the front nine.
 That was one more than he hit all of Saturday.

 But on Saturday, he made five birdies on the front to shoot 30.
 On Sunday, he made three bogeys over the first eight holes.
 And even his eagle on the par-5 ninth felt like something less.
-He had to make it simply to stay one back after DeChambeau made a 39-foot putt for an eagle of his own.
+He had to make it simply to stay one back after DeChambeau made a 40-foot putt for an eagle of his own.

 Wolff was well aware that at most U.S. Opens, even par over four days would be something to celebrate.
 That score would’ve won four of the previous five Opens played at Winged Foot, which gave up exactly one below-par score — DeChambeau’s — over Sunday’s final round.